 From its name one can deduce that this variety has a round leaf shape.
-It has a small structure, maximum of 5 – 10 cm (2 – 4 inches) in height and suitable for foreground placement in the tank.
+It has a small structure, a maximum of 5 – 10 cm (2 – 4 inches) in height, and suitable for foreground placement in the tank.
 Its growth is slow and this variety requires minimal lighting to survive.

 Water Parameters / Tank Requirements

 This plant does well when certain water parameters and requirements are maintained in the tank.
-Anubias are generally known to be slow growers, therefore you have to make it a priority to ensure that lighting, nutrient supplementation, pH and water hardness are well maintained for its proper growth and sustainability.
+Anubias are generally known to be slow growers, therefore you have to make it a priority to ensure that lighting, nutrient supplementation, pH, and water hardness are well maintained for its proper growth and sustainability.

 These aforementioned conditions can affect its growth rate significantly, so it should be adequately met.

 Although some varieties of the Anubias plant are small, the minimum tank size should be 10 gallons.
-Note that some varieties are very large as well, in this case you should consider 20 gallons or more to adequately accommodate the plant because it can take up a lot of space and make the tank stuffy for other inhabitants.
+Note that some varieties are very large as well, in this case, you should consider 20 gallons or more to adequately accommodate the plant because it can take up a lot of space and make the tank stuffy for other inhabitants.